 - The paper need not be considered a thesis chapter or article-like intervention (though it could be); it might more closely resemble the literature review of the thesis (and may indeed become such a survey); it could also represent the student’s early engagement with scholarship important to the dissertation.

 - While the candidate may consult with the Pro tem Committee and may receive their suggestions while pursuing his/her reading and writing, the committee should not review drafts of the paper.
 In this sense, the paper resembles more of a take-home exam than a draft of a chapter.
 This paper should be handed in no later than May 1 of Year 2.

 - The Pro tem Committee will read the qualifying paper and then meet to discuss it.
-One member of the Graduate Committee will be given a copy of the qualifying paper and will attend this meeting to oversee the process.
+One member of the Graduate Committee will be given a copy of the qualifying paper and will attend this meeting to oversee the process (meetings can happen through electronic means).
 During the meeting, while all members are present, the student’s supervisor will write a quick summary of the deliberations using: [CANDIDACY FORM 5].
 All committee members and the Graduate Committee representative must record their votes and must sign this report.
 The report will then be submitted to the Chair of the Graduate Program within a week of the meeting.
 The performance will be ranked “unsatisfactory,” “satisfactory,” or “distinction” by each member of the committee.
 This report will be made available to the student and will go on file.

 - Criteria for success will be clear evidence of wide reading, sophisticated critical and interpretive skills, and the capacity to conceptualize issues and arguments independently.
 The committee will normally take up to two weeks to return the results of the paper.